freqtrade/freqtrade/docs/data-download.md

   --dl-trades           Download trades instead of OHLCV data.
 The bot will
                         resample trades to the desired timeframe as specified as --timeframes/-t.
-  --exchange EXCHANGE   Exchange name (default: `bittrex`).
-Only valid if no
-                        config is provided.
+  --exchange EXCHANGE   Exchange name.
+Only valid if no config is provided.
   -t TIMEFRAMES [TIMEFRAMES ...], --timeframes TIMEFRAMES [TIMEFRAMES ...]
                         Specify which tickers to download.
 Space-separated
                         list.
 Default: `1m 5m`.